 Fantasy Christmas Books

 If you only read one Christmas book this holiday season, let it be Just Like Magic.
-I adored this funny romance from Sarah Hogle.
+I adored this funny paranormal romance book and it is defintely one of the best holiday books ever!
 The premise is amazing.
 Down-on-her-luck Bettie Hughes accidentally summons the magical Holiday Spirit, who can’t leave her until he raises her spirit level.

 I adored this Christmas romance with a magical premise.
 It’s all about a Christmas market and its residents who travel from town to town each Christmas.
 The baker, Jack loves to visit Milwaukee the most because he’s drawn to Astra, an average girl.